jah2488/elm-companies/README.md

   SaaS apps' usage and spend, along with powerful workflows to manage change.
   Headquarters in NYC, engineering is remote friendly, with 50% outside NYC.
 * [Stax](https://www.stax.io/) - Secure platform to AWS cloud management and monitoring.
 Melbourne, Australia.
+* [Humlio](https://www.humio.com/) - Humio is the creator of the Humio live observability platform that enables data aggregation, exploration, reporting and analysis from a range of sources.
+The purpose-built logging tool features innovative data storage and in-memory search/query engine technologies.
+[Post about Elm at Humlio](https://www.humio.com/whats-new/blog/why-we-chose-elm-for-humio-s-web-ui).
+* [Thoughtbot](https://thoughtbot.com/) - Thoughtbot is your expert design and development partner.
+We bring digital products from validation to success and teach you how because we care.
+It’s time to move beyond simply building features and start designing the right product with the right strategy.
+[Posts about Elm at Thoughtbot](https://thoughtbot.com/blog/tags/elm).

 #### LawTech